C919 VMT

 • Full walkaround access: external panels, nacelles, landing gear bays, avionics bay, cargo doors, tail

-• Component-level disassembly: remove/inspect/install/test following C919 AMM task sequence
+• Component-level disassembly: remove, inspect, install, and test following C919 AMM task sequence

 • Ground support equipment: GPU, air cart, fuel bowser, jacks, chocks, stands — all deployable